fritzlabs/heartbeat-ios/iOS/FritzSkyReplacementDemo/README.md

-# Create GIFs with a moving sky using Sky Segmentation by Fritz.
+# Create GIFs with a Moving Sky Using Sky Segmentation by Fritz AI

 [![Twitter](https://img.shields.io/badge/twitter-@fritzlabs-blue.svg?style=flat)](http://twitter.com/fritzlabs)

-In this app, we use the Sky Segmentation model by Fritz to create gifs where the sky moves.
+In this app, we use the Sky Segmentation model by Fritz AI to create gifs where the sky moves.

 <img src="images/sky_segmentation_result.gif" width="250" />